nhorro/rover-firmware-ng/Documentation/RaspberryPiSetup.md

-Raspberry PI Application Note - Manned teleoperated Rover
+Raspberry PI Software Setup for Manned teleoperated Rover
 =========================================================

+This document describes how to setup the software in the Raspberry Pi to receive commands from a control station and publish live video.

 Software architecture overview
 ------------------------------